raadlak/raadlak.github.io/TimeSeries.md

 The z-scores are interpreted as standard deviation units away from the mean, which is the center of the distribution.

 There are several test in statsmodels library to test if the data is normal distributed.
-1. **Kolmogorov-Smirnov Test** - The null hypothesis is that the data comes from Normal Distribution.
-The test returns the statistics and a **p-value**, if the p-value is less than 0.05, then you can reject the null hypothesis (data is not normally distributed).
+1. olmogorov-Smirnov Test- The null hypothesis is that the data comes from Normal Distribution.
+The test returns the statistics and a -value if the p-value is less than 0.05, then you can reject the null hypothesis (data is not normally distributed).
 Otherwise, we fail to reject null hypothesis (data is normally distributed).

-    **ktest_normal - statslibrary**
+    test_normal - statslibrary

 ```python
 from statsmodels.stats.diagnostic import kstest_normal